Skip to main content

 I am an architectural historian who works on the relationships between representational techniques, technology, and professionalism.
-I did my doctoral work at the Victoria & Albert Museum and the Royal College of Art, where my thesis explored how architects thought about and used models during the nineteenth and twentieth centuries.
+I did my doctoral work at the Victoria & Albert Museum and the Royal College of Art, where my thesis explored the role played by architectural models in both the construction of nineteenth-century London and the nascent architectural profession.
 The thesis was awarded the Theodor-Fischer-Preis (2019) and commended in the RIBA President's Awards for Research (2017).
-Currently I am working on three books: one a monograph based on his doctoral research; another on the cultural history of the survey drawing (forthcoming with MIT Press in Spring 2021); and the third on the standardisation of the built environment through technology, bureaucracy, and media in nineteenth-century Britain and its global territories.
+Currently I am working on three books: one a monograph based on his doctoral research; another on the cultural history of the survey drawing; and the third on the standardisation of the built environment through technology, bureaucracy, and media in nineteenth-century Britain and its global territories.

 Lecturer in the History and Theory of Architecture